AndrewTsai0406/Legal-AI-Judge/README.md

 -  **Exploratory Data Analysis**
     The characteristics of the judgement that are used to predict the judgement are explored in the exploratory data analysis (EDA) part of the notebook.
 I ran one notebook to do the analysis.
 A copy of it is in the [repository](notebooks/EDA.ipynb).
 - **Training**
-    [train.py](./scripts/train.py) runs the training for the final models.
+    The logic for training the model is exported to a separate script in [train.py](./scripts/train.py), which runs the training for the final models.
 - **Deployment**
     ***Predict***: Predictions can be ran with a [Gunicorn local service](https://docs.gunicorn.org/en/stable/deploy.html) (the predict function can be found within [app.py](app-fastapi/app.py)).